Simona Abis

 Harry Mamaysky

-Professor of Professional Practice in the Faculty of Business, Finance Division
+- Professor of Professional Practice in the Faculty of Business

 Harry Mamaysky

-Professor of Professional Practice in the Faculty of Business, Finance Division
+- Professor of Professional Practice in the Faculty of Business

 Harry Mamaysky is a Professor of Professional Practice at Columbia Business School, where he serves as the Director of the Program for Financial Studies.
 He is also on the Steering Committee of the Columbia-IBM Center for Blockchain and Technology.
 Harry teaches capital markets and asset pricing to MBA, Masters and PhD students, as well as Executive Education courses on the use of text data in finance, and on corporate bonds.
 He has consulted for a quantitative investment firm and for a nationally recognized statistical rating organization.